SowmyaT-157/brewery-billing-system/README.md

 ---

 ##  Features

-- Add initial main file.
-- Add a available product details like product name,product category,product type,price.
+- Display available product details like product name,product category,product type,price.
-- Add multiple products to cart
+- User can add multiple products to the cart.
-- Add a feature to select quantity.
+- User can select quantity.
 - Cup size selection for beverages small/medium/large.
 - Calculates total cost and applies 10% discount based on the billing amount.
 - Final bill summary with payment status